dkosmari/Time-Sync/.github/README.md

 Sync** to work.
 Please visit the [hacking guide](https://wiiu.hacks.guide/) for instructions on how to install Aroma.

-A Wii U plugin file (.wps) can be downloaded from the [releases page](releases).
-It should be placed on your SD card, in `wiiu/environments/aroma/plugins`.
+To download the plugin, go to the [releases page](releases).
+The `.wps` should be placed on your SD card, in `sd:/wiiu/environments/aroma/plugins`.

 ## Usage